 Both the cloud and connected cars are big business these days.
-The latest news surrounds the strategic partnership of Microsoft and Volkswagen.
+The latest news surrounds the strategic partnership between Microsoft and Volkswagen.
 A recent announcement noted that the collaboration between both companies will aim to develop the Volkswagen Automotive Cloud which is considered to be the most dedicated automotive industry clouds for future offerings.
 The German car maker will put its entire connected car services on Microsoft’s Azure cloud platform.

 The CEO of Volkswagen AG, Dr. Herbert Diess said, “The strategic partnership with Microsoft will turbocharge our digital transformation.
-Volkswagen, as one of the world’s largest automakers, and Microsoft, with its unique technological expertise, are outstandingly well-matched.
+Volkswagen, as one of the world’s largest automakers, and Microsoft, with its unique technological expertise, is outstandingly well-matched.
 Together, we will play a key role in shaping the future of auto-mobility.”

-The move to the cloud is Volkswagen’s biggest push over the past few years to connects its entire range of vehicles to the world-wide web and becoming one of the few first carmakers on the market to have digital in-car services.
+The move to the cloud is Volkswagen’s biggest push over the past few years to connects its entire range of vehicles to the world-wide-web and becoming one of the few first carmakers on the market to have digital in-car services.
 Many auto manufacturers are hoping that this push will generate big profits over the next five years.
 The collaboration is also great for Microsoft as it drives itself into becoming a global powerhouse when it comes to cloud computing.
 It still is far behind Amazon in the number two spot.

 Microsoft’s CEO, Satya Nadella, said, “Volkswagen is harnessing technology to digitally transform and deliver innovative new connected car services to its customers.
 The world’s leading companies run on Azure, and we are thrilled that Volkswagen has chosen Microsoft.
 Together we will reimagine the driving experience for people everywhere.”